 Important note: This driver uses unsolicited messaging.
 If you already have CNCnetPDM running on your PC with a device driver that works with solicited messaging (e.g. Fanuc, Heidenhain) you have to create a separate instance of the service for your Okuma machines.

 This device driver requires at least Version 8.0.0.0 of CNCnetPDM and also works with a free license.
-However, in this mode the driver only outputs the first two items you defined in section [MTC TAG NAMES].
+However, in this mode the driver only outputs the first two items you defined in section [MTC TAGS].
 With a valid license you are able to output up to 160 items from the controller, see licensing for details.

 SETUP CNCNETPDM